 Followers on OnlyFans pay a monthly subscription fee to sexual content creators that ranges anywhere from $4.99 to $49.99 a month.
 Creators can also charge a minimum of $5 tips or paid private messages, which is the real money maker for those with a loyal subscriber base.
 And while OnlyFans has an age verification system that tries to ensure sexual content creators are over 18, it can be easily bypassed.

 Many OnlyFans creators use Twitter to advertise selling nudes and drive traffic to their profiles—particularly through trending hashtags like #teen and #barelylegal.
 And while there clearly are underage creators on OnlyFans, on the flip side, many adult creators give the illusion of being under 18 to grow their fan base.

-Yoti—a platform that helps individuals prove their identity online—recently did a scan of 20K Twitter accounts to detect how many users were underages using the hashtags #nudesforsale and #buymynudes, which are commonly used to direct followers to OnlyFans.
+In the BBC’s 2020 documentary about underage content on OnlyFans, Yoti—a platform that helps individuals prove their identity online—did a scan of 20K Twitter accounts to detect how many users were underages using the hashtags #nudesforsale and #buymynudes, which are commonly used to direct followers to OnlyFans.
 In just one day, out of 7,000 profiles where faces could be detected and analyzed they found that 33%, or over 2,500 profiles, were very likely underage.